syarifhasibuan/address-book/README.md

 -   [x] Click contact show detail of the contact
 -   [x] Contact detail page
 -   [x] Click on favorite button will toggle the favorite
--   [ ] Edit contact form
+-   [x] Fix the new contact page form to be more readable
--   [ ] Fix the new contact page form to be more readable
+-   [x] Edit contact form
 -   [ ] Add mandatory legend besides label for required input
 -   [ ] Add peer message for uncompliant Input